trevp/tripledh/tripledh.md

 We use "DH" to mean the Diffie-Hellman algorithm over finite field or elliptic curve groups.
-We use multiplicative group terminology, but everything here applies to elliptic curve groups as well.
+We use multiplicative group terminology, but everything here applies to elliptic curves as well.

 Protocol messages are shown with numbers.
 Messages with the same number can be sent simultaneously or in any order.
 Messages with a